-- The national government and government agencies will cooperate to advance measures related to adaptation to climate change in various fields related to the water cycle, based on climate change adaptation plans. - O Based on results of assessment of the impact of climate change accompanied by global warming, adaptation measures will be promoted such as responses to water-related disaster risk and to impacts on water quality and ecosystems. - O Similarly, local public agencies also will cooperate with their appropriate departments to incorporate the perspective of adaptation to climate change into their water-cycle-related measures. - In light of the fact that changes in water quality and other factors are expected to result from climate change, together with continuing research on monitoring and forecasting water quality, water quality conservation measures will be promoted.
+- The national government and government agencies will cooperate to advance measures related to adaptation to climate change in various fields related to the water cycle, based on climate change adaptation plans. - Based on results of assessment of the impact of global warming and other forms of climate change, adaptation measures will be promoted such as responses to water-related disaster risk and to impacts on water quality and ecosystems. - To cope with the increased frequency and severity of floods and soil disasters in recent years, such as an increase in the number of short-duration torrential rainfall events and larger typhoons, and further increases in precipitation due to climate change, flood control plans will be revised to anticipate the effects of future climate change, and all related parties will cooperate in promoting a shift to river basin flood control and strengthening flood control measures. - Local public agencies will similarly make efforts to incorporate the perspective of climate change adaptation into their water cycle policies through coordination and cooperation among their relevant departments. - In light of the fact that changes in water quality and other factors are expected to result from climate change, together with continuing research on monitoring and forecasting water quality, water quality conservation measures will be promoted.